klibio/EclipseInstallationManager/doc/landing.md

 - Double click to open the Eclipse Installer.
 If it is not set, the Eclipse Installation Manager will ask you to select the path to the Eclipse Installer.
 - Right click the tray icon to open the context menu and configure or quit the application

+There are some settings that are saved and that can be changed:

+1. Right clicking on the tray icon and selecting `Set Eclipse Installer location` will prompt you to set the path to the Eclipse Installer.
+This is needed to open the Eclipse Installer from the tray application.
+If a checkbox appears next to this setting, the path is set.
+2. Right clicking on the tray icon and selecting `Allow single entries` will rerender the tray menu and show installations that only have one workspace mapped as a single entry with no submenu.
+For now, this does not allow to select another workspace.
+If a checkbox appears next to this setting, single entries are allowed.

 Please check out the [Github Discussion](https://github.com/A7exSchin/EclipseInstallationManager/discussions/29) for more information about the current state and future plans.

 ## Screenshots